Refugee: Right of return

 Refugees who were resettled to a third country will likely lose the indefinite leave to remain in this country if they return to their country of origin or the country of first asylum.

 Right to non-refoulement

 Non-refoulement is the right not to be returned to a place of persecution and is the foundation for international refugee law, as outlined in the 1951 Convention Relating to the Status of Refugees.
 The right to non-refoulement is distinct from the right to asylum.
 To respect the right to asylum, states must not deport genuine refugees.
 In contrast, the right to non-refoulement allows states to transfer genuine refugees to third party countries with respectable human rights records.
 The portable procedural model, proposed by political philosopher Andy Lamey, emphasizes the right to non-refoulement by guaranteeing refugees three procedural rights (to a verbal hearing, to legal counsel, and to judicial review of detention decisions) and ensuring those rights in the constitution.
 This proposal attempts to strike a balance between the interest of national governments and the interests of refugees.

+The principle of non-refoulement is a principle of customary international law, binding on states regardless of treaty obligations.
+It is also grounded in Article 33 of the Refugee Convention, Article 3 of the Convention against Torture, and Articles 6, 7, and 9 of the International Covenant on Civil and Political Rights (ICCPR).
+The prohibition against returning a person to a place where they risk facing torture, persecution, or other serious harm is absolute, meaning states cannot use national security or public order as reasons to violate it.
+The principle of non-refoulement applies to expulsions or returns in any manner, covering both direct and indirect measures.
+This includes the prohibition of indirect, chain, or secondary refoulement, which means a person should not be deported to a state from which they may face further deportation to a third state where they would be in danger.
+States are also prohibited from disembarking a refugee in the jurisdiction of another state if they cannot ensure that the refugee would be protected from onward refoulement and treated in accordance with international human rights standards.
+The principle of non-refoulement is considered a cornerstone of international refugee law and is a fundamental protection against being sent back to a place where one's life or freedom would be threatened.
+This principle applies to all migrants at all times, regardless of their migration status.